 Most of the photographers will be using Adobe Lightroom for photo editing.

 You can see the histogram of an image in Lightroom after importing the image into it.
 It will shown in the top right corner of the control panel.

 You can see both RGB histogram and brightness histogram together in an overlapped fashion.

 You can alter the Histogram by clicking and holding the X-axis and moving the cursor to the left or right.
 In order to do this, you should be in the Develop module.

 You can control the Midtones, Shadows, Highlights, Darks and Whites separately by selecting the respective sections and pulling it.

-So, I would recommend you to check the histogram after taking a photograph.
-This would give you an idea whether you are missing details in the light or dark portions of the image.
+I would recommend you to check the image histogram after taking a photograph.
+It will give you an idea whether you are missing any details in the light or dark sections of the image.

 Thus, you can adjust your exposure accordingly.
-It would also help you to choose the right camera metering technique for the given lighting condition.
+It will also help you to choose the right camera metering technique for the given lighting condition.